 The Sealing Process

-But limitations within the sealing process can cause leaks at the Triangle of Death to persist.
+But limitations within the seal packaging process can cause leaks at the Triangle of Death to persist.

 Temperature Cycles